weecology/portalPredictions/README.md

 Forecasts are run using Travis CI based on a docker image.
 This makes the builds faster and more reproducible.
-When adding new packages to this repo it may be necessary to update the Docker container using the following commands:
+When adding new packages to this repo it may be necessary to update the Docker container.
+When building, please tag the image with the `latest` tag, as well as a named tag for the date (yyyy-mm-dd).
+Use the following commands:

 ```
-sudo docker build -t weecology/portal_predictions .
+sudo docker build -t weecology/portal_predictions:latest -t weecology/portal_predictions:yyyy-mm-dd .
 sudo docker push weecology/portal_predictions
 ```